Polydile/dile-components/packages/dile-select/README.md

 - Accept a binding on value property
 - Dispatch a "change" event on changes witch has "bubbles" and "compose" configuration
 - Has some styles and can be styled with custom properties
-- Can be created a label
+- It is possible to create a label

 ## Installation